 The "Net Asset Value" of the Fund is the then fair market value of the assets of the Fund at the time the calculation is made less the amount of its liabilities at that time.
-The Net Asset Value of each Class (the "Class Net Asset Value") is the then fair market value of the assets of the Fund attributable to such Class less the amount of the liabilities of the Fund attributable to such Class as determined by the Manager acting reasonably in accordance with industry standards including accruing fees or liabilities (including any Management Fees that may accrue in favour of the Manager) at that time.
+The Net Asset Value of each Class (the "Class Net Asset Value") is the then fair market value of the assets of the Fund attributable to such Class less the amount of the liabilities of the Fund attributable to such Class as determined by the Manager acting reasonably in accordance with industry standards including accruing fees or liabilities (including any Management Fees or Performance Fee that may accrue in favor of the Manager), at that time.
 The "Net Asset Value Per Unit" for each Class is the quotient obtained by dividing the amount equal to the Class Net Asset Value by the total number of outstanding Units in such Class, including fractions of Units.
+For Class A and F Units purchased using the U.S. dollar purchase service option as described further below the Class Net Asset Value is converted to U.S. Dollars based on the 4 p.m.
+New York Bloomberg BFIX exchange rate (the "Exchange Rate").
 The Net Asset Value of the Fund, Class Net Asset Value and the Net Asset Value Per Unit is computed by the Manager as provided in the Trust Agreement as at the close of business on every Valuation Day.